What is automatic call distribution(ACD)?

 Call Distribution

-To reach an agent, a customer needs to dial the customer care number, provided online or from the product box.
+To reach an agent, a customer must dial the customer care number ( got online or from the product packaging) provided by the company.
 The mobile operator sends the call to the PBX.
 In turn, PBX rings one of the agents.

-How does the PBX selects who will be the serving agent?
-A call can be sent to a lesser busy agent or are there some other ways to select the agent?
+How does the PBX select who will be the serving agent?
+Can a call be sent to a lesser busy agent, or are there other ways to choose the agent?

 What is manual call distribution?

-Nowadays we have software to do the job.
-But still, let us understand the manual call distribution.
-You may remember the olden days when the call reaches a customer support office and one person attends the call and based on the information you provide, that guy transfers the call to one of the agents.
+Nowadays, we have software to do the job.
+But still, let us understand the manual call distribution first.
+You may remember the olden days when the call reaches a customer support office, and one person attends the call, and based on the information you provide, that guy transfers the call to one of the agents.
 It’s known as manual call transfer.

 What is automatic call distribution (ACD)?